The Wrap Up: My Time Is Now

 4th Place Raw😐

 Raw had a lot of good story beats that haven't crossed over into the highlight list yet.
-The Dexter Lumis story was interesting, and so was Bobby Lashley and Seth's new feud.
-However, Raw's main problem was it didn't have that one to two monumental highlight moments to carry the show as other stories progressed.
+The Dexter Lumis story was interesting, and so was Bobby Lashley and Seth Rollin's new feud.
+However, the main problem with Raw was it didn't have that one to two monumental highlight moments to carry the show as other stories progressed.

 3rd Place Dynamite 🥉